 How are attorney’s fees paid?

 YOUR INITIAL CONSULTATION IS FREE!!!
-And, Kim’s fee will be paid only after a resolution of your case, and then it is deducted as a percentage (generally 15%) of the settlement or amount of Partial Permanent Disability benefits payable to you!
+And, Kim and Kyle’s fee will be paid only after a resolution of your case, and then it is deducted as a percentage (generally 15%) of the settlement or amount of Partial Permanent Disability benefits payable to you!
 You need not advance any funds for fees or costs to prosecute your claim.
-All attorney’s fee requests must be reviewed by a judge, found to be reasonable, and approved.
+All attorney’s fee request must be reviewed by a judge, found to be reasonable, and approved.
 Regardless of when an attorney is retained, there is neither an increase nor reduction in total fees.

 Insurance companies will often suggest that you don’t need an attorney to get benefits, and remind you, correctly, that an attorney’s fees are deducted from your award.
 The interest of any insurance company is to minimize any award to be paid to you.
 They may try to dissuade you from obtaining legal counsel because an attorney will often produce more in benefits than their charged fee.
 The fee is deducted from the last payment to be made to you.
 The attorney’s fee is deducted from your award, and you need not pay for any fees or costs “up front.”